C Sharp syntax: Identifier

-Identifier names may be prefixed by an at sign (@), but this is insignificant; @name is the same identifier as name.
+Identifier names may be prefixed by @, which allows the use of reserved keywords as identifiers (for example, @class), but the @ is not considered part of the identifier's name for most purposes; @name and name refer to the same identifier unless name is a keyword.

-Microsoft has published naming conventions for identifiers in C#, which recommends the use of PascalCase for the names of types and most type members, and CamelCase for variables and for private or internal fields.
-However, these naming conventions are not enforced in the language.
+Microsoft offered naming conventions for identifiers in C#, recommending the use of PascalCase for the names of types and most type members, and camelCase for variables and for private or internal fields.
+These naming conventions are not enforced by the language.

 Keywords

+Keywords

-Keywords are predefined reserved words with special syntactic meaning.
+Keywords are words with syntactic meaning.
 The language has two types of keyword — contextual and reserved.
-The reserved keywords such as false or byte may only be used as keywords.
-The contextual keywords such as where or from are only treated as keywords in certain situations.
-If an identifier is needed which would be the same as a reserved keyword, it may be prefixed by an at sign to distinguish it.
-For example, @out is interpreted as an identifier, whereas out as a keyword.
+Reserved keywords such as false or byte may only be used as keywords.
+Contextual keywords such as where or from are treated as keywords only in certain situations.
+If an identifier is needed that matches a reserved keyword, it is prefixed by an @ sign to distinguish it.
+For example, @out is interpreted as an identifier, whereas out is a keyword.
 This syntax facilitates reuse of .NET code written in other languages.

-The following C# keywords are reserved words:
+The following C# keywords are reserved words, of which there are 77.